energy-analytics-project/energy-dashboard/docs/howto.md

 ./Anaconda3-2019.07-Linux-x86_64.sh
 ```

-##### sqlite3 and pigz
+##### Sqlite3 and Pigz

-Note: pigz isn't necessary, you can always use gzip/gunzip... but pigz uses
+Note: Pigz isn't necessary, you can always use gzip/gunzip... but Pigz uses
 all your cores, so why not?

 ```bash